ieeta-pt/DrAC/vocabularies/README.md

 ## Creating Neji dictionaries

-To create the vocabulary files to be added in the Neji annotating system, it is necessary two execute two steps:
+To create the vocabulary files to be added in the Neji annotating system, it is necessary to execute two steps:
 - Extract domain specific dictionary files from the UMLS
 - Filter and format the dictionary files according to the format required by the Neji annotating system